Will you ever be as good as Celebrity Chef Jamie Oliver?

 Before you get down to shining the pots and the pans, head to the About page and read the inspiring story of Jess Dang and how she started the site.
 She exhorts you with a – “If I can do it, you can too!”.

 You will love the visual appeal of the site.
 Sign-up and follow the Cooking 101 lessons.
 She advises every aspiring cook to start with knife skills, and the Knife Basics 101 video is the best first step.
-Afterwards, you can dive back into the site to follow all the resources, like the basic video on “How to sauté vegetables” or the printable infographic on choosing the right vegetables.
+Afterward, you can dive back into the site to follow all the resources, like the basic video on “How to sauté vegetables” or the printable infographic on choosing the right vegetables.

 That’s just one of the many colorful infographics you will find on the site.
 And if you are feeling particularly demotivated, head over to the Kitchen Heroes section for success stories about average, everyday cooks like you and me.